-The 2012 Series B Bonds will be issued as fully registered bonds in the aggregate principal amounts as set forth on the inside cover page hereof, will be dated the date of delivery and will bear interest from that date to their respective maturities as set forth on the inside cover page hereof, subject to optional and mandatory redemption prior to maturity as described below under "Redemption Provisions."
-Ownership interests in the 2012 Series B Bonds will be available in denominations of \$5,000 and integral multiples thereof.
-Interest on the 2012 Series B Bonds will be payable on January 1, 2013 and semiannually on each July 1 and January 1 thereafter.
-Interest on the 2012 Series B Bonds will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
-Interest on the 2012 Series B Bonds will be payable to the registered owners of the 2012 Series B Bonds as of the close of business on the fifteenth say of December and June in each year, or the preceding business day if such fifteenth day is not a business day.
+The 2014 Series B Bonds will be issued as fully registered bonds in the aggregate principal amounts as set forth on the inside cover page hereof, will be dated the date of delivery and will bear interest from that date to their respective maturities as set forth on the inside cover page hereof, subject to optional and mandatory redemption prior to maturity as described below under "Redemption Provisions."
+Ownership interests in the 2014 Series B Bonds will be available in denominations of \$5,000 and integral multiples thereof.
+Interest on the 2014 Series B Bonds will be payable on August 15, 2014 and semiannually on each February 15 and August 15 thereafter.
+Interest on the 2014 Series B Bonds will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
+Interest on the 2014 Series B Bonds will be payable to the registered owners of the 2014 Series B Bonds as of the close of business on the last business day of January and July in each year.

-So long as Cede & Co. is the registered owner of the 2012 Series B Bonds, all payments of principal and interest on the 2012 Series B Bonds are payable by wire transfer by the Trustee to Cede & Co. as nominee for The Depository Trust Company ("DTC"), New York, New York, which will, in turn, remit such amounts to the DTC Participants for subsequent disposition to Beneficial Owners.
+So long as Cede & Co. is the registered owner of the 2014 Series B Bonds, all payments of principal of and interest on the 2014 Series B Bonds are payable by wire transfer by the Trustee to Cede & Co. as nominee for The Depository Trust Company ("DTC"), New York, New York, which will, in turn, remit such amounts to the DTC Participants for subsequent disposition to Beneficial Owners.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.